JanisPelss/GreenUML/README.md

 - Fixed all discovered bugs
 - All other plug-ins necessary for Green UML to work are now installed automatically with the plug-in
 - Minor UI improvements
-- Added logger and an option to write output to file
+- Added logger and an option to write output to file (accesible in Preferences)

 ## Requirements
 Eclipse 4.6 Neon